kubukoz/blog/mdoc/flakes-first-steps.md

 ## Nix syntax 102: functions

 In addition to features known from formats like JSON, Nix has functions.
-Functions in Nix are anonymous (lambdas), and they always take one argument each (multi-parameter functions are emulated either by means of currying or passing an attrset).
+Functions in Nix are anonymous (they're lambdas), and they always take **one** argument each (multi-parameter functions are emulated either by means of currying or passing an attrset).

 This is the general syntax for a function literal: